awslabs/graphstorm/examples/paper_experiments/README.md

 for distributed GNN training in GraphStorm.
-The command takes `MAG_construction_full.json` that specifies the input data for graph construction, constructs the graph, splits it into 4 partitions and saves the partitions to `mag_bert_constructed3`.
+The command takes `MAG_construction_full.json` that specifies the input data for graph construction, constructs the graph, splits it into 4 partitions and saves the partitions to `MAG_full`.
 The MAG graph is large, please use r6a.48xlarge instance to construct the graph.
 Please prepare a disk to store some intermediate data in the graph construction process.
 We can use